Recognizing Morphine Street Names and Their Meanings

 Finally, there is the “cool” factor.
 Using proper medical terms feels stuffy to most recreational users, who often consume in social settings — at least at first.
 As a result, they turn to words that seem more relaxed and more fun than the official medical terms.

 Ultimately, the reasons why street terms are used with morphine and other drugs isn’t as important as being able to recognize these street terms in conversation.
-Because of the different names for morphine in particular sound innocent when you hear them, it is hard to spot users without knowing the terms.
+Because of the different names for morphine in particular sound innocent, it is hard to spot users without knowing the terms.

 Knowing the Jargon Makes it Easier to Get Help